ZADIK PRECISION

 Front mark on dust cover shown.
 Cover this mark with scotch tape to prevent its removal.

-With the thumb rest clamped in position, mark the dust cover at the very front of the thumb rest, you can also mark the rear of the thumb rest along the lower curvature.
+With the thumb rest clamped in position, mark the dust cover at the very front of the thumb rest — you can also mark the rear of the thumb rest along the lower curvature.
 If possible, leave the thumb rest clamped in position for your gunsmith.
-Once at your gunsmith, test your grip again to insure it is correct and your gunsmith can measure the position accurately.
+Once at your gunsmith, test your grip again to ensure it is correct so your gunsmith can measure the position accurately.

 Test thumb rest position.

-Now place both hands on the frame and to position test your grip, insure the thumb rest is clamped in the proper position, your support hand should be high on the firearm and your thumb pad should be centered along the bore of the barrel.
+Now place both hands on the frame to test your grip.
+Ensure the thumb rest is clamped in the proper position — your support hand should be high on the firearm and your thumb pad should be centered along the bore of the barrel.
 Check to see if your thumb rests on the paddle naturally and comfortably.
-The bottom of the slide should be halfway along the full lenght of your thumb.
-If not adjust the thumb rest slightly for proper placement and test your grip aga
+The bottom of the slide should be halfway along the full length of your thumb.
+If not, adjust the thumb rest slightly for proper placement and test your grip again.

 Clamping the thumb rest